weirenong/simpleagent/README.md

 **SimpleAgent** is a lightweight local AI coding agent built around a simple idea: small models can become useful when the surrounding system gives them strong structure, good context, safe patching, and human-in-the-loop review.

+Tested on Macbook Pro M2, 16GB RAM.
+This is made for users who wants to experience a local model with tool-like capabilities with their edge devices.

 > Work work.
 Ship ship.
 Poor man's Claude Code for tiny local models.

 ![screenshot](screenshots/formatting_2.png)